tgiv014/sugarcube/README.md

 `sugarcube` is an experimental dashboard for viewing blood glucose data in the browser.
 It's built with two goals in mind:

-1. *Be simple* - Easy to set up - One binary with low resource requirements.
+1. *Be simple* - Only do a few things.
-2. *Be sweet* - Do few things well.
+2. *Be sweet* - Do those few things well.